This glossary explains terms in the Medicare program.

 Medicare Summary Notice (MSN)

-A notice you get after the doctor or provider files a claim for Part A or Part B services in Original Medicare.
-It explains what the doctor or provider billed for, the Medicare-approved amount, how much Medicare paid, and what you must pay.
+A notice you get after the doctor, other health care provider, or supplier files a claim for Part A or Part B services in Original Medicare.
+It explains what the doctor, other health care provider, or supplier billed for, the Medicare-approved amount, how much Medicare paid, and what you must pay.

 Medigap basic benefits